epccs/Gravimetric/Hardware/README.md

         Event capture interface has a 17mA current source for sensor (hall, VR, or just a limit switch) Event transition occures at about 6.5mA of current returned from the sensor to a 100 Ohm resistor on board.
         TBD controls a PMOS that enables an alternate power supply (e.g. battery charging).
-        SPI pins are dedicated for connection to the shield with the ICSP header.
 ```

 ## Uses